Implementation of Monte-Carlo transport in the general relativistic SpEC code: Code tests

 We then move to two beams with the same emissivity $\eta=10^{-13}$, but crossing at angles $\theta=45^\circ,90^\circ,135^\circ$.
 As $\theta$ increases, the annihilation rate increases.
 More specifically, if the energy density of $\bar \nu_e$ in a single beam is $\bar J_e$, then the effective opacity of the region where the two beams interact is, for electron neutrinos of energy $\nu$, \beq \kappa_{a,\rm pairs} \approx \frac{C_{\rm pair}cG_F^2}{3\pi} \nu \bar J_e \left(1-\cos\theta\right)^2. \eeq If we neglect the changes in $\bar J_e$ due to pair annihilation, and the interaction region has length $L$, we then have \beq L_{\nu_e} = L_{\nu_e,0} e^{-\kappa_{a,\rm pairs} L} \eeq with $L_{\nu_e},L_{\nu_e,0}$ the luminosity of the beams with and without accounting for pair annihilation.
 The same result holds for the luminosity of $\bar \nu_e$, while for $\nu_x$ we should replace $\bar J_e$ with $J_x/4$ and use the value of $C_{\rm pair}$ appropriate for heavy-lepton neutrinos.
 Overall, this leads to an annihilation rate of heavy-lepton neutrinos that is $\sim 20$ times smaller than the annihilation rate of electron-type neutrinos.
 A more accurate calculation replaces $\bar J_e$ in the computation of $\kappa_{a,\rm pairs}$ by its true value after pair annihilation, which can be done easily be integrating along the direction of propagation of the beams.
 We use that improved estimate in Fig.~\ref{fig:pair}.

 In Fig.~\ref{fig:pair}, we compare theoretical predictions for the neutrino luminosity to our numerical results.
 We note that our setup allows us to study quite naturally changes in the annihilation rate with the neutrino energy $\nu$, as our relativistic beams produce a wide range of neutrino energies.
 We find very good agreement between the theoretical predictions and our numerical results.
+We note that the theoretical predictions are here derived under the same assumptions as the cross-section used in Sec.~\ref{sec:pairs}, i.e. considering only annihilation of $\nu \bar\nu$ in $e^+ e^-$ pairs, neglecting the mass of the electron, and ignoring blocking factors.

-We note that this tests both the annihilation of neutrinos in the Monte-Carlo code and the way in which we compute the neutrino stress-energy tensor; errors in the stress-energy tensor could easily lead to significant annihilation rates in the single-beam test, or errors in the annihilation rates when using multiple beams.
+With this setup, we test both the annihilation of neutrinos in the Monte-Carlo code and the way in which we compute the neutrino stress-energy tensor; errors in the stress-energy tensor could easily lead to significant annihilation rates in the single-beam test, or errors in the annihilation rates when using multiple beams.